Dr Renee Thurston

 Renee works with many different types of families, including single parents, blended families, separated families, same-sex couples, IVF families, and their wider social networks.
 She believes in the importance of engaging parents, family, and the wider professional community in the delivery of successful treatment outcomes.

-Renee is a VIG, video interaction guidance practitioner and supervisor and has successfully used VIG method in her work with children and their families.
-She has subsequently worked in a wide variety of clinical and social settings, from hospitals to schools to outpatient clinics.
+She has worked in a wide variety of clinical and social settings, from hospitals to schools to outpatient clinics.
 She has been continuously involved in child psychotherapeutic assessment and treatment for over 20 years.
-She has worked at the Special Care Baby Unit at North Middlesex Hospital, the Neonatal Intensive Care Unit at Royal Free Hospital, the Parent-Infant Mental Health Perinatal Service at Chelsea and Westminster Hospital, and various other Specialist Hospitals and Schools, amassing a vast amount of experience in working therapeutically with infants, parents, and young children.
-She has also played a central role in carrying out expert witness assessments for court cases involving infants and children.
-Renee undertakes specialist teaching work in parent-infant and nursery-child observations at the Anna Freud Centre and the Tavistock Clinic in London.
+She has worked at the Special Care Baby Unit at North Middlesex Hospital, the Neonatal Intensive Care Unit at Royal Free Hospital, the Parent-Infant Mental Health Perinatal Service at Chelsea and Westminster Hospital, and various other specialist hospitals and schools.